zhoda-lii/gym-tracker/README.md

 ## Authors

-- Joash Daligcon
+- zhoda-lii
-- Lance Mirano
+- kianaaxd

 ## Contributions

-- Database Design and Programming (by Joash Daligcon)
+- Database Design and Programming (by zhoda-lii)
-- Front-End GUI (by Lance Mirano)
+- Front-End GUI (by kianaaxd)